-Where Do You Stand on the Right to Repair Debate? - Forester Network
+Squaring Off on the Right to Repair Debate - Forester Network

 On the other hand, the manufacturer is reluctant to give away its computer codes and/or information on how to fix the dozer.

-Bills have been introduced in eight state legislatures that seek access to service information, schematics, and repair manuals; fair market access to diagnostics and tools; spare parts for a fair price; and critical updates.
-The states of New York, Massachusetts, Nebraska, Wyoming, Minnesota, Illinois, Tennessee, and Kansas are considering the legislation.
+Bills have been introduced in eleven state legislatures that seek access to service information, schematics, and repair manuals; fair market access to diagnostics and tools; spare parts for a fair price; and critical updates.
+The states of New York, Massachusetts, Nebraska, Wyoming, Minnesota, Illinois, Tennessee, Kansas, Missouri, North Carolina and Iowa are considering the legislation.
 A lobbying group called repair.org is trying to make sure the bills are made into law.

 Repair.org says it’s fighting for property rights.

-Note: Editor’s note: this blog post was originally posted on April 3, 2017.
-It has been updated with additional information and content.